Today's Best Tech Deals

 That really makes the Amplifier more of the Ark of the Covenant of mobile gaming: a whole lot of gaming awesomeness, but without the Nazis melting at the end.

 What it is and how you use it

-In essence the $300 Amplifier is an external graphics box, connected by a proprietary six-foot PCIe cable to your laptop.
+In essence the $300 Amplifier (available on Amazon) is an external graphics box, connected by a proprietary six-foot PCIe cable to your laptop.

 Getting the Amplifier up and running physically was a snap for me.
 You open up the Amplifier (although ours had a nasty snag problem, which Alienware says it has since corrected) and drop your GPU in to the single full-length PCIe slot.The Amplifier has two 8-pin/6-pin combo plugs for power.
 With 460 watts, it’s enough juice to run any card you can physically fit.
 Alienware includes four USB 3.0 ports in back, so you can leave a mouse and keyboard plugged in, and it’s wired so it kicks on when the laptop is turned on.
 This basically turns the Amplifier into a big docking station.
 Just come home, plug in and boot up with the Amplifier under your desk.

 When the Amplifier is installed, the discrete GPU in the laptop disappears and the one in the Amplifier takes over.
 When the Amplifier is disconnected, the internal discrete GPU takes over.

 Note that switching GPUs requires a reboot, and it takes a few moments to reinitialize the internal GPU or the Amplifier graphics on power-up.
 Unplugging the Amplifier when the system is powered up will force Windows to shut down.
 Don’t grumble too much: That’s better than BSODs and a hard lock—you are, after all, pulling out your GPU while it’s on.